 Athletes need to be aware that there are risks associated with the use of sports supplements with many positive drug tests associated with their use.
 For more information, read the Irish Sports Council Supplements and Sports Food Policy at: Sport Ireland – Supplement use in sport guidelines

-Useful fact sheets in relation to supplements are available on the Institute of Sport website at: Institute of Sport – Supplement factsheet
+Useful guidelines in relation to supplements are available on the Sport Ireland website at: Sport Ireland – Supplement guidelines

 (4) Registered Testing Pool